mlimbert91/My-Profile/README.md

 A personality test taken at https://psychcentral.com suggests that my defining personality traits are a high level of neuroticism and open mindedness.
 This means that I may be prone to negativity and anxiety but have a high degree of creativity and enjoy the discussion of new ideas.
 This test also described me as “somewhat organized” which is a fair enough description of me.
 I tend to approach things from a very organized starting point but because I have ADHD I am easily distracted and end up working on multiple things at once, sometimes to my detriment.</p>

 <p><b>I am a Logistician ISTJ</b>
+  <p>The results of this test indicates that I have a logic driven mindset and work best with form goals in mind and a clear organisational heirarchy.
+I have a tendancy to take on alot of responsibility and take on alot of pressure and blame myself when things go wrong, and the truth is more important to me than the feelings of other people.</p>
 https://www.opencolleges.edu.au/careers/career-quiz/result/the-logistician-m</p>
 <p><b>ISTJ STRENGTHS</b>
 <p><b>Honest:</b> ISTJs prize personal integrity and being truthful.